 Brown Parakeet Habitat

-Naturally, these birds live either in tropical or subtropical dry forests which are considered to be the ideal brown parakeet habitat, but can also be found in tropical or subtropical moist lowland forests and dry shrub-lands.
-Concerning the particular characteristics and requirements of their habitation, these birds are found in countries, namely, Brazil, Colombia, Panama, Venezuela, Netherlands, US Virgin Islands, Mexico, Puerto Rico and some other geographical areas.
+Naturally, these birds live either in tropical or subtropical dry forests which is the ideal brown parakeet habitat.
+But they can also be found in tropical or subtropical moist lowland forests and dry shrub-lands.

 Brown Parakeet Facts

-- There are fourteen subspecies of the green conures where the members of a particular subspecies are distinguished on the basis of the varied array of brown and yellow colors on their throat and face.
+- The members of a given subspecies are distinguished based on the varied array of brown and yellow colors on their throat and face.

-- The body mass of the fully grown up parrots can be as low as 76 grams, but their maximum weight reaches up to 102 grams.
+- A fully grown up parrot measures as low as 76 g, but their maximum weight reaches up to 102 grams.

-- You need to take extra care of the pet because their boredom can be fairly destructive.
-Therefore, it is always advisable to keep them busy with any kind of toys you can provide.
+- You need to take extra care of the pet because their boredom can be destructive.
+It is always advisable to keep them busy with any kind of toys you can provide.

-- It is one of the most interesting brown parakeet facts that these birds can easily grow to be 10 years old, but with proper care, and if the bird is in good health, their age can be pushed to 25 years and beyond too!
+- Interestingly, these birds can easily grow to be 10 years old, but with proper care.
+If the bird is in good health, their age can be pushed to 25 years and beyond too!

 Brown Parakeet Diet